steveklabnik/blog/source/_posts/2011-09-28-real-modern-ruby-development.markdown

 to simplify things, so I'll just be describing it to you.
 Check my other posts for code stuff. ;)

+Oh, and one more thing: lots of this stuff is about getting 'iteration zero' out of the way: it's setup work that you have to do to set the tone for everything else.
+In its own way, it's also a tooling overview, I've just focused on the tools that help the process rather than the language stuff.
+I've already written a more 'dev proccess' style post over at [Timeless](http://timelessrepo.com/bdd-with-rspec-and-steak), about BDD.

 ## rvm --rvmrc --create 1.9.2@hello\_text

 First up: decide what Ruby you're using.
 I talked breifly about MRI, Rubinius,